What to pack in a nappy bag

 Published On

-03 Feb, 2025
+03 Feb, 2026

 Read Time

-4 minutes
+6 minutes

 Small babies need their nappy changed between 10-12 times a day, so if you’re planning to leave the house without incident, you’ll need a changing bag.

-While you won’t need to drag a suitcase around every time you pop to the shops, there are a few essential items you’ll need to take to make the trip enjoyable for you (and your baby).
-If you’re struggling to decide, we’ve got you
+While you won’t need to drag a suitcase around every time you pop to the shops, there are a few changing bag essentials you’ll need to take to make the trip enjoyable for you (and your baby).

-Do I need a nappy bag?
+Do I need a baby changing bag?

 You can technically use any bag to hold your change time essentials.
 However, specially designed changing bags are durable, easy to carry, and give you all the space you need to keep organised, with everything in one place.